mun-tonsi/debian-vagrant-osticket/README.md

 There is a script which will set a specific value to the SECRET_SALT variable.
 Use `./vagrant_osticket_set_salt.sh` to run this.
 This is useful when importing an attachments folder as this variable needs to match what is used from the previous setup.

+Current default is to install Official MySQL server, however Mariadb can be used instead by setting the following variable to either mariadb or mysqld:

 ## Todo